Matias-Garcia/Matias-Garcia/README.md

 <ul>
         <li>I possess robust analytical thinking and creative problem-solving abilities.
 My unwavering commitment to keeping abreast of industry trends reflects my dedication to remaining at the forefront of technological progress.
 I am enthusiastic about bridging the gap between theory and practice, eager to apply my skills to real-world challenges.</li>
         <li>Acknowledged for my collaborative spirit, I excel in environments that encourage teamwork and innovation.
-I approach projects with a proactive mindset, consistently taking initiative to make meaningful contributions.
+I approach projects with a proactive mindset, consistently taking the initiative to make meaningful contributions.
 Driven by a passion for excellence, I am excited about contributing significantly to the dynamic field of computer science.</li>
         <li>My academic journey not only builds a strong theoretical foundation but also fosters a mindset of continuous learning.
 This prepares me as a versatile individual capable of adapting to the rapid changes in the tech industry.
 I am keen on exploring opportunities that enable me to utilize my skills and contribute to innovative solutions.</li>

 <li> My Plum Profile: